apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 }
 ```

 One notable difference from the first example is the presence of a `computed` option.
 The `gradient()` method in this section gets the data for the `colors` array and `angle` field from `this.next` to construct a linear-gradient CSS field.
-This then populates the gradient display grid in the template.
+This then populates the gradient display div in the template.
 Note that this method can easily be modified and added to the `async components(self)` method of any module to deliver this same string to a template.

 ```javascript
 getNext() {